2004 Indian general election in Jharkhand

 The 2004 Indian general election in Jharkhand was held for 14 seats in the state.
 It was the first election to be held after announcing Jharkhand as a separate state that was carved out from Bihar in November 2000.
 The 2005 election was the first one being conducted in Jharkhand.

+Schedule

+The schedule of the election was announced by the Election Commission of India on 29 February 2004.